-Of the about 11,000 individuals sustaining a SCI due to trauma, about twenty percent are under the age of 20.
+Of the about 11,000 individuals sustaining an SCI due to trauma, about twenty percent are under 20.
 Most of these are in their late teens and sustained their SCI from a motor vehicle accident.
-Things like falls, diving, skiing, cheerleading, football and other sports make up the rest of the causes of spinal cord injury in children and teens.
-Increasingly, young men of color are becoming spinally-injured due to gunshot wounds.
+Falls, diving, skiing, cheerleading, football, and other sports make up the rest of the causes of spinal cord injury in children and teens.
+Young men of color increasingly become spinally injured due to gunshot wounds.

 Children with spinal cord injuries have a higher risk of developing scoliosis as their spine grows.
 Some may have to have surgery or braces to correct the curvature.
-They also stand the risk of getting hypercalcemia (elevated calcium levels) due to immobilization.
-Some of these children will have symptoms of nausea, vomiting, depression, poor appetite and malaise.
-They are more susceptible to things like pneumonia and pneumothorax because of their injury.
+They also risk getting hypercalcemia (elevated calcium levels) due to immobilization.
+Some children will have nausea, vomiting, depression, poor appetite, and malaise.
+Because of their injury, they are more susceptible to things like pneumonia and pneumothorax.
 Sleep apnea can be a problem.

 Children under the age of ten have immature bladders and have more problems with bowel and bladder incontinence.
-For this reason, many children will have to be intermittently catheterized; it is not recommended for these Children to have a chronic indwelling catheter.
+For this reason, many children will have to be intermittently catheterized; having a chronic indwelling catheter is not recommended.

-Rehabilitation equipment is primarily designed for adults and must be adapted for use in children with varying degrees of success.
-Some places have special programs with therapy and equipment especially designed for children.
-There they receive educational, emotional, social and vocational training.
+Rehabilitation equipment is primarily designed for adults and must be adapted for children with varying degrees of success.
+Some places have unique programs with therapy and equipment specially designed for children.
+There they receive educational, emotional, social, and vocational training.

 When back at home, children face even bigger challenges.
-Their sense of freedom dissolves as they are wheelchair-bound and they sometimes find that their friends will no longer play with them.
-Rehabilitation specialists are often called to schools in order to teach students and teachers about the child’s strengths and limitations.
+Their sense of freedom dissolves as they use a wheelchair, and they sometimes find that their friends will no longer play with them.
+Rehabilitation specialists are often called to schools to teach students and teachers about the child’s strengths and limitations.
 There are age-appropriate books for parents and children to read about life after paralysis.

 Children with spina bifida are paralyzed from the waist down.
-About 7 out of every 100,000 babies are born with the condition and some need surgery to correct bony abnormalities and to cover the exposed nerves.
-Some children with spina bifida also have hydrocephalus, or water on the brain that must be corrected as well.
-Some children with lower injuries are able to walk with braces and crutches, while others are confined to a chair.
-Bowel and bladder problems remain a difficulty in almost all children with spina bifida.
+About 7 out of every 100,000 babies are born with the condition; some need surgery to correct bony abnormalities and cover the exposed nerves.
+Some children with spina bifida also have hydrocephalus or water on the brain that must be corrected.
+Some children with lower injuries can walk with braces and crutches, while others are confined to a chair.
+Bowel and bladder problems remain difficult in almost all children with spina bifida.

-Most families know little about paralysis and SCI prior to having a child with the condition.
-The chances of good adjustment to the disability depend a great deal on their family’s involvement and interest in seeing the child live up to his or her potential.
+Most families know little about paralysis and SCI before having a child with the condition.
+The chances of reasonable adjustment to the disability depend greatly on their family’s involvement and interest in seeing the child live up to their potential.
 This is why childhood rehab is often so family-oriented.
 Parents especially need to go through the guilt and grieving process before they can be helpful to their injured child.
-Parents often feel a great deal of sorrow for their child and for themselves as well.
-All their hopes and dreams about the child go out the window and different goals must be established.
+Parents often feel a great deal of sorrow for their children and for themselves as well.
+All their hopes and dreams about the child go out the window, and different goals must be established.